PavlidisLab/Gemma/index.md

 # Overview
-Gemma is database of curated and re-analyzed gene expression studies.
+Gemma (pronounced: Jemma) is database of curated and re-analyzed gene expression studies.

 This webpage serves as an introduction and end-user documentation.